jdrco/beacons/README.md

 docker compose up --build
 ```

-- Builds the Docker image
-- Runs FastAPI and PostgreSQL containers
+- Builds and starts the FastAPI + PostgreSQL containers.
-- Backend API is available at: [http://localhost:8000](http://localhost:8000)
+- Backend API will be live at: [http://localhost:8000](http://localhost:8000)

----

 ---